Table of Contents:

 An offshore holding company, therefore, is a function of an offshore company and is not a separate corporate entity in itself, much like an offshore shipping or trading company is just a function and not a distinct form of company.

-A holding company is usually incorporated as an international business company (IBC) in an offshore jurisdiction that gives preferential treatment to non-resident structures.
+A holding company structure is usually incorporated as an international business company (IBC) in an offshore jurisdiction that gives preferential treatment to non-resident structures.
 The company can act with all the rights of a legal person as well as trade, open accounts, invest and engage in financial transactions much like a natural person.

 Investors tend to establish offshore businesses in countries that offer specific advantages for non-resident businesses.
 In attempts to attract foreign capital, many countries create advantageous offshore financial environments for nonresident entities.